 Here's an explanation of how this script works.
-The constrained nonlinear optimizer is the function fmincon (@objective_function, initialguess, A, b, C, d, lowerbound, upperbound)
+The constrained nonlinear optimizer is the function fmincon(@(var)objective_func(var), initguess, A, b, C, d, lowerbound, upperbound)

-- 1. The 'objective function' specifies the function to be minimized.
+- The 'objective_func' specifies the function to be minimized.
 The solution calculated by the function must always be a real number.
-It can be a function of as many (real valued) variables as you like the variables are specified as a vector that we will call \mathbf{w} .
+It can be a function of as many (real valued) variables as you like the variables are specified as a vector that we will call w.
 In our example, the vector is [x, y]. - 2.
 The 'initial guess' is a vector, which must provide an initial estimate for the solution w.
-If possible, the initial guess should satisfy any constraints. - The arguments 'A' and 'b' are used to specify any constraints that have the form Ax ≤ b, where A is a matrix, and b is a vector.
+If possible, the initial guess should satisfy any constraints. - 3.
+The arguments 'A' and 'b' are used to specify any constraints that have the form $\mathbf{Ax} \le \mathbf{b}$, where A is a matrix, and b is a vector.
 If there are no constraints like this you can put in blank vectors, i.e. just type [] in place of both A and b. - 4.
-The arguments \mathbf{C} and \mathbf{d} enforce constraints of the form $\mathbf{Cw} = \mathbf{d}$.
-Again, if these don't exist in your problem you can enter [] in place of \mathbf{C} and \mathbf{d} . - 5.
+The arguments C and d enforce constraints of the form Cw = d.
+Again, if these don't exist in your problem you can enter [] in place of C and d. - 5.
 The lowerbound and upperbound variables enforce constraints of the form $\mathbf{w}{\min} \le \mathbf{w} \le \mathbf{w}{\max}$, where lowerbound is the lowest admissible value for the solution, and upperbound is the highest admissible value for the solution.